Key Structuring Issues

 - should not be subject to tax/stamp duty in the UK on any future disposal.

-- the EBT facilitates the alignment of target management objectives with those of the PE shareholder
+- the EBT (or another form of entity) facilitates the alignment of target management objectives with those of the PE shareholder.

 Jersey Group Holding Company/ Acquisition Vehicle

 The principal advantage of using a Jersey holding company is the flexibility of Jersey company law in relation to returns to investors - whether by means of dividend, redemption of share capital or share buy-back.